 This post contains affiliate links.
-We may earn money from the products mentioned in this post, but this is at no cost to you, and helps bring you more creative projects.
-Thank you for supporting Smart Party Planning.
+We may earn money from the products mentioned in this post, but this is at no cost to you

-Happy holidays!!
-The holiday season is upon us and in full swing, we’ve had fun dressing up for Halloween and filling our bellies with turkey on Thanksgiving now it’s time to celebrate Christmas.
+Happy holidays.
+The holiday season is upon us and in full swing.
+We’ve had fun dressing up for Halloween and filling our bellies with turkey on Thanksgiving now it’s time to celebrate Christmas.

 To get you in the holly jolly spirit of Christmas we’ll start with some easy tips for setting your Christmas tablescape.

-For this tablescape I kept the colors traditional.
 I used a red table cover with white polka dots and I love how it set the tone for the rest of the table.
 I used a white dinner plate and a red dessert plate for my setting.